electricimp/AzureIoTHub/README.md

 A **feedback** function, use to reject a delivery sent from IoTHub.
 When this method is called a negative ack is sent and the delivery item is removed from the IoTHub message queue.

-##### Full Example
+## Full Example

-This example code will receive an event table from the device and transmit it as an event to the Azure IoT Hub.
+This example code will register a device with Azure IoT Hub (if needed), then open a connection.
+When a connection is established a receiver for Azure IoT Hub messages will be opened.
+A listener will also be opened for messages coming from the device.
+If a connection to Azure has been established the message from the device will be transmitted as an event to the Azure IoT Hub.

 ```squirrel
 #require "azureiothub.class.nut:2.0.0"